Materials @ apl

 5. Interlibrary loan serviceIf a book or other item you wish to check out is unavailable at our library, we can place a hold and borrow it from another library using our Interlibrary Loan Service.
 We will request to borrow the item and if the request is granted, we will notify you by phone when it is ready to pick up.
-You may place items on hold at the Information Desk in person, by phone (309) 697-3822 x13, or email us at email@example.com.
+You may place items on hold at the Reference Desk in person, by phone (309) 697-3822 x13, or email us at firstname.lastname@example.org.
 There is no charge to the patron for this service, however you must be an Alpha Park Public Library card holder.

 6. Notary public and Voter registrationWe generally have a staff Notary and a Voter Registrar on duty between the hours of 9:00 a.m . - 4:30 p.m.
 Monday – Friday, but please call first to make sure a staff member is on duty before you arrive (309) 697-3822.
 For a Notary Public, you’ll want to bring your unsigned document along with a form of ID.
 To Register to Vote, you’ll want to bring 2 forms of ID with one showing your current address.

 7. Internet computersThe library has 9 internet computers available for public use.
 Access to the World Wide Web, Microsoft Office (Word, Excel, PowerPoint, Access), and resume writing software is available on some public computers.
 Computer & Internet Policy

 - Bring your electronic device and connect to our Wi-Fi easily and free of charge.
 Wi-Fi is available anywhere inside the library building.

 9. Fax and Photocopy machinesWe offer two self-service black & white photo copiers for patrons to use at 15 cents a copy.
 We can also make color copies for you in the office at 30 cents a print.